“It’s beautiful. May I touch it?” His hand hovering over the outstretched wing, one eyebrow raised questioningly.

 The light in Gregory’s eyes dimmed slightly.
 He wasn’t going to buy.
 People never asked to touch if they were going to buy, they waited till they got it home and then they stroked and caressed in privacy.
 They only asked to touch an object if they knew they’d never see it again, and wanted to fix the experience in their minds.

-The man’s fingers swept lightly over the bird’s wing, tracing the lines of the inner vane, the outer vane, the primary and secondary remiges.
-He stroked down the thorax, right down to the spindly, gnarled legs on which it perched.
+The man’s fingers swept lightly over the bird’s head, tracing down the lines of the mantle, the coverts, the scapulars, down the tibia to the spindly tarsus on which it perched.

 Gregory smiled, but said nothing.
 He turned his attention back to the piece he was working on: a sparrowhawk, its outstretched form just beginning to emerge from the block of lime clamped to his workbench.
 He laid down the adze he’d been using to shape the upper curve of the beak, and switched to a riffler to begin on the fine detail.